Singapore Badminton Association

 Singapore Badminton Association (abbreviation: SBA) is the national governing body for badminton in Singapore.
 It governs, encourages and develops the sport throughout the country.

 Founded in 1929, the SBA is an affiliate of the Singapore National Olympic Council (SNOC).
 It is also a member of the Badminton World Federation (BWF) and Badminton Asia, which was formerly known as the Badminton Asian Confederation.

-As of 2021, the SBA has a total of 32 member clubs across the country.
+As of 2022, the SBA has a total of 33 member clubs across the country.
 It closely liaises with the member clubs to provide support to the club and league structures.

 History

 Formation

 After its introduction by the British and the Amateur Sporting Association in the 1920s, badminton gained widespread popularity throughout Singapore.
 It was against this backdrop that the SBA was established several years later in 1929, with Tan Boo Teck as its inaugural president.
 Upon its formation, the SBA allowed badminton parties, which were essentially teams consisting of badminton enthusiasts, to affiliate themselves with them and take part in their annual open championships.

 Following the Japanese Occupation, the SBA had to deal with the loss of some of its best players to the war, the lack of proper facilities and the rising cost of maintaining the club.
 Nevertheless, Malaya, which Singapore was then a part of, prepared to send its first team to the 1949 Thomas Cup.
 The team eventually emerged victorious, beating Denmark 8–1 in the finals held in England.

 At the time, the lack of proper facilities meant that the SBA's players started practicing in open-air courts.
 SBA meetings were also mainly held at the Clerical Union Hall.
 The Thomas Cup win, however, kicked off a fundraiser to build a badminton hall.
 Despite the donations, the SBA struggled with the cost of the construction and had to relinquish ownership of the badminton hall to the Singapore Sports Council (now known as Sport Singapore).
 Eventually, the Singapore Badminton Hall, which also doubled as the SBA's headquarters, was opened in 1952.

 In January 2008, the SBA's lease at the Singapore Badminton Hall expired.
 The SBA then relocated to the Singapore Sports School.
-The SBA is currently located at the Singapore Sports Hub, after the latter's construction was completion in 2014.
+The SBA is currently located at the Singapore Sports Hub, after the latter's construction was completed in 2014.